Stephan Schmidheiny: Eternit / Exit from Asbestos, Reflection and Legal Disputes

 Schmidheiny has emphasized that his involvement with the Eternit group was long before the health risks of asbestos were understood, and long before production was prohibited in Italy; this ban did not happen until 1992.
 He admitted in an interview in 2015 that the strain from the legal proceedings in Italy had deeply affected him.
-Later, however, he felt the proceedings had become absurd, especially after an Italian judge compared him to Hitler and his actions comparable with “the final solution”.
+Later, however, he felt the proceedings had become absurd, especially after an Italian judge compared him to Hitler and his actions comparable with "the final solution".

 Beyond the aforementioned legal proceedings, Stephan Schmidheiny set up funds for victims of asbestos-related diseases in South Africa and Italy, as these countries had no successor company to Eternit, which could bear the financial consequences of asbestos exposure.

-Sentenced for Involuntary Manslaughter
+Separate 2019 and 2023 sentences for manslaughter

-In May 2019, Stephan Schmidheiny, the former majority shareholder in Italian asbestos company Eternit Genova, has been sentenced to four years in prison by a Turin court for the death of two workers.

-The ruling marks the latest twist in a decade-long battle between Schmidheiny, the Italian government, former Eternit workers and residents of towns near the company’s asbestos plants.
-Prosecutor Gianfranco Colace said the ruling was the “first step” in setting a precedent on deaths from cancer and pulmonary diseases, which can take years to develop after contact with asbestos fibers.
+In May 2019, Schmidheiny was sentenced to four years in prison by a Turin court for involuntary manslaughter in the death of two workers.
+The ruling marked the latest twist in a decade-long battle between Schmidheiny, the Italian government, former Eternit workers, and residents of towns near the company's asbestos plants.
+Prosecutor Gianfranco Colace said the ruling was the "first step" in setting a precedent on deaths from cancer and pulmonary diseases, which can take years to develop after contact with asbestos fibers.
+In 2023, he was sentenced to 12 years in prison on aggravated manslaughter charges related to the deaths of 392 people in Casale Monferrato.

 Other engagements

 While Schmidheiny withdrew from asbestos production and Eternit, he invested in new industrial segments, building up a multinational conglomerate of shareholdings by adding enterprises in the areas of forestry, banking, consumer goods, power generation, as well as electronic and optical equipment.
 He also joined the boards of directors of leading companies such as ABB Asea Brown Boveri, Nestlé, Swatch, and UBS AG.

 In 1985 Schmidheiny supported Nicolas Hayek in his bid for the Swiss watch holding company Société de Microélectronique et d'Horlogerie(SMH), which resulted in the rescue of the Swiss watch industry.
-Later from this valuable alliance, the present day Swatch Group was formed.
+Later from this alliance, the present day Swatch Group was formed.

 In 1987, as an anchor shareholder in Brown, Boveri & Cie (BBC), Schmidheiny co-organized a merger of BBC with ASEA of Sweden.
 This led to the creation of the newly positioned, market leader in its segment, ASEA Brown Boveri, today known as ABB Group.